 - Low Back/Sacroiliac dysfunction

-- Iliopsoas syndrome or spasm of the hip flexor muscle
+- Spasm of the hip flexor muscle that may cause lower abdominal pain

 - Pudendal Neuralgia-Pain with sitting/pain during intercourse